nliaquin/linux-guides/dwm_installation.md

 > sh .startup.sh

 Now all that's left is to reboot, which is best done by entering
-> sudo reboot
+> reboot

 ### Step 5 | Aftermath
 After rebooting, you may notice your monitors are not ordered correctly, given you have multiple monitors.
 Please check the guide titled *xrandr-reorder-monitors* to learn how to resolve this, and to also learn some tips on how to make good use of xrandr.

-If you notice only a black screen when rebooting, this is likely because you already had proprietary drivers or nvidia drivers installed to manage your display.
-This guide supports xorg and xsessions, but I unfortunately do not have any advice for nvidia gpu owners at this time.
-I am also having issues with nvidia on Debian-based distros while running dwm, and quite frankly, you're better off using PopOS or Manjaro for that sort of thing.

 If you have any questions or would like some help, email me at nickolas@nliaquin.xyz